chenall/grub4dos/README_GRUB4DOS.txt

  * confirm no relocation:	readelf -r echo.o
  * generate executable:		objcopy -O binary echo.o echo *
- * and then the resultant b.out will be grub4dos executable.
+ * and then the resultant echo will be grub4dos executable.
  */

 /*